-- The Social Expert: Knows the most about the other gangs, and is able to manipulate the Orphans into letting the Warriors pass safely (until Mercy screws it up).
+- The Social Expert: Knows the most about the other gangs (presumably one of duties as a "memory man"), and is able to manipulate the Orphans into letting the Warriors pass safely (until Mercy screws it up).

 - Token Religious Teammate: Debatable, seeing how he wears a cross on his necklace.

 The youngest of the gang.
 A writer that gets up wherever he can.
 A little soft around the edges, but still able to maneuver around any obstacle.

 - Ambiguously Gay: Even in a gang with openly homophobic members like Ajax, no one seemed to pick up on Rembrandt being extremely effeminate with no interest in girls as was shown with the Lizzies.

 - Demoted to Extra: Hinton, Rembrandt's equivalent in the novel, is the central character and the de facto leader of The Coney Island Dominators after Hector is arrested.
 Rembrandt is a relatively minor character by comparison.

 - Averted in the video game, where he's one of the most featured members of the gang and the first playable character in the main campaign.

 - Also averted in Jailbreak.
 Rembrandt is a central character and much of the book is from his perspective when not focused on Swan or Ajax.
 The comic series is bookended with a B-plot about him going to art school.